spiarh/susecon2020/documentation/instructions.md

 ## Out first policy

+For our first policy we will only use L3.

+The policy covers:
+* `L3 label-based`

 ![](./susecon2020-mariadb.png)

 We can notice from the diagram above that the mariadb pod does not require any